Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Nowadays, automated testing is embedded so deeply within our perception of software development, it's hard to imagine one without the other.
 And since that ultimately enables us to produce software quickly without sacrificing quality, it's hard to argue that it's not a good thing.

 However, despite there being many different approaches, modern "best practices" primarily push developers specifically towards *unit testing*.
-Tests, whose scope lies higher on [Martin Fowler's pyramid](https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid) are either written as part of a wider suite (often by completely different people) or even disregarded entirely.
+Tests, whose scope lies higher on [Mike Cohn's pyramid](https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid) are either written as part of a wider suite (often by completely different people) or even disregarded entirely.

 The benefit of this approach is often supported by the argument that unit tests provide the most value during development because they're able to catch errors quickly and help enforce design patterns that facilitate modularity.
 This idea has become so widely accepted that the term "unit testing" is now somewhat conflated with automated testing in general, losing part of its meaning and contributing to confusion.